 Deferral Period a.
-Assessing if the transaction price includes a significant financing component as discussed in PIC Q&A 2018-12-D (as amended Until December 31, 2023 by PIC Q&A 2020-04) by FIC Q&A 2020-04) b.
+Assessing if the transaction price includes a significant financing Until December 31, 2023 component as discussed in PIC Q&A 2018-12-D (as amended by PIC Q&A 2020-04) b.
 Implementation of International Financial Reporting Standards Until December 31, 2023 (IFRS) Interpretations Committee (IFRIC) Agenda Decision on Over Time Transfer of Constructed Goods (Philippine Accounting Standards 23, Borrowing Cost) for Real Estate industry